Premier League football is typified by blood, sweat and tears.

 But that was just the beginning.

-Chelsea came out in the second half on a mission to deny their great enemies and ensure their 26-year unbeaten home record remained intact.
+Chelsea came out in the second half on a mission to deny their rivals and ensure their 26-year unbeaten home record against them remained intact.

 Gary Cahill and Hazard did the damage goal-wise but the actual football was almost a footnote to everything else.